TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-18-5-books-i-enjoyed-reading-in-2024.md

 I gave it an hour and I was proven wrong.

 This book is somewhere between *Atomic Habits*,  *Deep Work* and *The Third Door*.
-It entertaining, yet deep and practical.
+It's entertaining, yet deep and practical.

-It's written in very practical and human language, which gave me the feeling I understand everything clearly.
-It helped me to clean up some dead code from my personal life that I was dragging with me for the wrong reasons.
+Written in very practical and human language, it gave me the feeling I understand everything clearly.
+It helped me to clean up some dead code from my personal life that I was dragging for the wrong reasons.
 If you feel stuck, I recommend this book.

 <div class="clearfix"></div>